msarsha/angular-rightclick-contextmenu/README.md

 __DEMO:__ https://sarsha17.github.io/angular-right-click/

 ### Build
-To build close the repo and run:    `gulp`
+Clone the repo and run `npm install` to install dependencies and then `gulp` to build;

 ### How to use: